About

 The Institute for the Study of Globalization and Covert Politics is a project that began in 2004 and is occasionally expanded with new articles or updates to articles.
 The site started out as an attempt to analyze the various establishments of the western world and to see how they interact with both each other and national governments.
 More and more research on various key conspiracies and the control networks surrounding them was added over the years.

 ISGP has been extremely successful in making this information available in an honest, relatively easy-to-digest manner.
-However, over the years the site has been unsuccessful in getting the word out due to tremendous amounts of censorship from not just the mainstream media, but also all corners of the "alternative" media, and even the super-dominant Google search engine.
+However, over the years the site has been unsuccessful in getting the word out due to tremendous amounts of censorship from not just the mainstream media, but also all corners of the "alternative" media, and eventually Google and other search engines.

 For a list of unique documents first published by ISGP over the years, a separate page has created.
 For the rest, ISGP has been a unique project for some of the following reasons.
 ISGP: